Killing Our Way To Paradise

 I think we need to put down our heroism, and accept whatever accountability we've inherited, and do whatever work that calls for, and pay the natural costs of that work.

-And to do that, we need to do is go into the basements of our minds and souls, where we keep our unexamined beliefs—the ones that drive our most popular stories—and flip on the lights.
+And to do that, we need to go into the basements of our minds and souls, where we keep our unexamined beliefs—the ones that drive our most popular stories—and flip on the lights.
 What's down there might be ugly and powerful, but I think it needs to be wrestled with, and only we can do the wrestling.

 Violence seems to have led to violence.
 That's all violence ever seems to do.